 Students may obtain assignments issued during an absence from the teacher and turn them in completed for credit.
 If you plan to get homework for your child who is ill, you will need to make that request directly with your child's teacher.
-Please allow 24 hours from notice for the teacher to gather student work and get it placed in the office for pick up.
+Please allow teachers at least 24 hours once they receive your request for work to gather the student work and get it placed in the office for pick up.